marinkovik/reklama5-scraper/README.md

             return newTelephoneNumber;
         }
 ```
+With click on every title link you are redirecting to the original reklama5 ad.
+You can override this on Description controller.

 # USE THIS AT YOUR OWN RISK
 This website has policy for personal data protection.
 Read more about this on http://reklama5.mk/Help/HelpTerms